On this page

 What power supply does the MicroBT Whatsminer M66 need?

 The MicroBT Whatsminer M66 draws 4,736W of power.
 You need a power supply rated for at least 5,210W with appropriate voltage (200-240V AC).
 D-Central stocks compatible power supplies in our shop.
-Always use a quality PSU from a reputable manufacturer to protect your investment.
+Always use a quality PSU from a reputable manufacturer to protect the miner and wiring.